esplito/coding-notes/epicreact/react-advanced-patterns/notes.md

 ### Context Module Functions

-This is overkill, but it can
+This is overkill, but it can in some

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQyNDQxODYxLC00MjEzMjA2Ml19
+eyJoaXN0b3J5IjpbODMxNTkzOTcyLDY0MjQ0MTg2MSwtNDIxMz
+IwNjJdfQ==
 -->